Teaching Experience

 According to the student reviews, the mean for the course was 4.4, which compares to the school's mean of 4.3.

-Besides developing and teaching my own courses, I have also served as a Discussion Section Assistant numerous times for introductory-level courses, such as:
+Besides developing and teaching my own courses, I have also served as a Discussion Section AInstructor numerous times for introductory-level courses, such as:

 Introduction to Sociology